azsk/AzTS-docs/Control coverage/Feature/FrontDoor.md

  ### Control Spec

 > **Passed:**
-> Web Application Firewall has been configured on Front Door.
+> Web Application Firewall has been configured on Front Door </br>
-> Configured WAF Policy mode must be Prevention only.
+> and Configured WAF Policy mode must be Prevention only. </br>
-> Configured WAF Policy mode must be in Enabled State only.
+> and Configured WAF Policy mode must be in Enabled State only. </br>
 >
 > **Failed:**
-> WAF is not configured on Front Door.
+> WAF is not configured on Front Door. </br>
-> Configured WAF Policy mode is not Prevention.
+> or Configured WAF Policy mode is not Prevention. </br>
-> Configured WAF Policy mode is not in Enabled State.
+> or Configured WAF Policy mode is not in Enabled State. </br>
 >
 > **Error:**
 > There was an error fetching WAF Configuration details of Front Door.